alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-04.md

 1. The content was sent from the following IP address: ...
 1. The content was sent from the following geolocation: ...
 1. The content was composed using the following platform: ...

-# Worked Example

-Consider FooBook,
-a hypothetical example company which provides messaging services for conversations between entities who use it.

-For each conversation
-FooBook **MUST** decide
-whether to represent itself
-as a conversation participant
-or as a non-participant.
-(Transparency of Participation)

-If FooBook decides
-to represent itself
-as a non-participant,
-then it **MUST NOT**
-have any access to PCASM.
-(Integrity of Participation / Non-Participation)

-If FooBook decides
-to represent itself
-as a participant,
-then it **MUST NOT**
-have "exceptional" access
-to PCASM,
-despite being
-the provider
-of the service -
-for instance
-via
-raw database access
-or network sniffing.
-However it **MAY**
-participate in
-E2ESM conversations
-in a "normal" way,
-and thereby
-have "normal" access
-to intra-conversation PCASM.
-(Integrity of Participation, Equality of Participation)

-FooBook **MAY**
-retain means
-to eject reported abusive participants from a conversation.
-(Decrease in Closure of Participation)

-FooBook **MUST NOT**
-retain means
-to forcibly insert
-new participants
-into a conversation.
-For clarity:
-this specification
-does not recognise
-any notion
-of "atomic" exchange
-of one participant with another, treating it as an ejection, followed by an "illegitimate" insertion.
-(Increase in Closure of Participation)

-FooBook **MUST**
-enable the user
-to observe and manage
-the complete state
-of their [@TrustedComputingBase]
-with respect
-to their FooBook messaging services.
-(Management and Visibility)

-FooBook **MAY**
-treat conversation metadata
-as PCASM,
-but it **MUST**
-communicate to participants
-whether it does
-or does not.

 # See Also